Sequence assembly: Types

 Referenced-guided assembly is a combination of the other types.
 This type is applied on long reads to mimic short reads advantages (i.e. call quality).
 The logic behind it is to group the reads by smaller windows within the reference.
-Reads in each group will then be reduced in size using the k-mere approach to select the highest quality and most probable contiguous (contig).
-Contigs will then will be joined together to create a scaffold.
-The final consense is made by closing any gaps in the scaffold.
+Reads in each group will then be reduced in size using the k-mer approach to select the highest quality and most probable contiguous sequence (contig).
+Contigs will then be joined together to create a scaffold.
+The final consensus is made by closing any gaps in the scaffold.

 Assemblies

 Genome

 The first sequence assemblers began to appear in the late 1980s and early 1990s as variants of simpler sequence alignment programs to piece together vast quantities of fragments generated by automated sequencing instruments called DNA sequencers.
 As the sequenced organisms grew in size and complexity (from small viruses over plasmids to bacteria and finally eukaryotes), the assembly programs used in these genome projects needed increasingly sophisticated strategies to handle: